How Much Does Aeration and Seeding Cost?

 - Seeding: As it sounds, seeding is the process of spreading seed on your lawn.
 This helps fill patchy spots and ensures your lawn is luscious and healthy.
 When the plugs are pulled from the soil during aeration, the seeds can find spots deep in the soil to sprout and grow strong roots.

 Your aeration and seeding efforts are most effective during cooler times of the year, with fall being the best choice for success followed by early spring.

 Professional Aeration and Seeding Services

-The bottom line: Professional services are billed on a square footage basis and will vary from company to company.
-While the cost is more than DIY methods, you gain the knowledge, guarantee, time, and you don’t have to invest in equipment.
+Professional services are billed on a square footage basis and will vary from company to company.
+While the cost is more than DIY methods, you gain the knowledge, guarantee, and time, and you don’t have to invest in equipment.

 The bottom line: DIY methods can require substantial start-up funds if you want to make the job as easy and quick as possible.
 The biggest investment by far will be your time.

 Let Your Local Lawn Care Professionals at Green Lawn Fertilizing Do the Work.